-The Foundation's discussion and analysis provides a summary of its basic financial statements which include the Statement of Net Position; Statement of Revenues, Expenses, and Change in Net Position; and Statement of Cash Flows.
-The Foundation had a total net position of \$1,260,366.49 at June 30, 2014.
+The Foundation's discussion and analysis provides a summary of its basic financial statements which include the Statement of Net Position; Statement of Revenues, Expenses, and Changes in Net Position; and Statement of Cash Flows.
+The Halifax Community College Foundation, Inc. had a total net position of \$1,357,307.35 at June 30, 2016.

 The Statement of Net Position presents information on all of the Foundation's assets and liabilities, with the difference between the two reported as net position.
-Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Foundation is improving.
+Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Foundation is improving or deteriorating.

 The Statement of Revenues, Expenses and Changes in Net Position shows how the Foundation's net position changed during the most recent fiscal year.
-Revenues and expenses are presented in a format that distinguishes between operating and non-operating revenues and expenses.
+Revenues and expenses are presented in a format that distinguishes between operating and nonoperating revenues and expenses.

 The Statement of Cash Flows provides information regarding the Foundation's cash receipts and cash payments during the reported period.
 This statement reports cash receipts, cash payments, and net changes in cash resulting from operations, investing, and financing activities.
-The statement reconciles the beginning cash on hand as of July 1, 2013, to the ending cash on hand as of June 30, 2014.
+The statement reconciles the beginning cash as of July 1, 2015, to the ending cash as of June 30, 2016.